The Bishop of Guildford’s Registry

 Other members of the team

 Ian Blaney – Solicitor, Ecclesiastical, Education & Charities; Registrar to the Bishop of Derby and the Bishop of Lincoln, and a notary public for ecclesiastical purposes

 David Whittington – Education Adviser

-Ed Henderson – Partner, Employment, Commercial and Litigation; deputy Diocesan Registrar of the Liverpool Diocese
+Ed Henderson – Partner, Employment, Commercial and Litigation; deputy Diocesan Registrar of the Derby and Liverpool Dioceses

 Clifford Woodroffe – Partner, Litigation